cthoyt/rhea-fingerprints/README.md

 ![Scatterplot of DRFPs](output/120/scatter.png)

-Future work: figure out what's going on in these clusters.
-I'd bet they correspond to different reaction types enzyme classes, but the rhea-EC code mapping doesn't cover _any_ of them for some reason.

 ## ♻️ Update

 Installation of the requirements and running of the build script are handled with `tox`.
 The current